 The school has three simple rules, which are aimed at ensuring we can all work together in a supportive atmosphere, with the common purpose of helping everyone to learn and to be happy.
 The rules apply to all members of the school community, at all times.
 These rule are:

-Ready Respectful - We listen when others - We are ready to speak learn - We arrive at school - We look after property belonging to the school on time - We have the correct and other people uniform and PE kit - We respect that other - We have our people have different ideas, beliefs and equipment ready - We are ready to backgrounds to our own - We respect that people listen and try our
+Ready

+- We are ready to learn

+- We arrive at school on time

+- We have the correct uniform and PE kit

+- We have our equipment ready

+- We are ready to listen and try our best.